Behavioral Changes and Parkinson’s | MyParkinsonsTeam

 How Are Hallucinations and Psychosis in Parkinson’s Treated?

 Treatment for Parkinson’s-related psychosis can involve adding antipsychotic medication or reducing the dose of dopaminergic drugs.
-Regardless, people experiencing these symptoms need careful attention and support from their loved ones and health care providers to prevent them from harming themselves.
+Regardless, people experiencing these symptoms need careful attention and support from their loved ones and health care providers to prevent them from potentially harming themselves.

-Cognitive Impairment in Parkinson’s Disease
+5. Cognitive Impairment

 A few MyParkinsonsTeam members have talked about forgetting the day of the week and how surprised they were when they checked the calendar.
 Others have mentioned losing important items like keys and phones.